How can I Help My Teen Manage Stress?

 Do you experience constant push back child or excessive rebellion from your child or pre-teen?
 Perhaps you find that you are in repeated power struggles when you try to establish limits with your child or adolescent.
 Does your child show a repeated lack of respect to you or authority figures or make poor or impulsive decisions without considering the consequences?
 Is your child or teen more often than not irritable, agitated, highly frustrated, or has unexplained temper outbursts?

 Are you concerned with your child's or teen's overuse of social media or technology?
 Does your child often compare themselves to others or have a poor self-image?
 Maybe your child or adolescent is challenged with peer and interpersonal relationships.
 Has your child experienced a significant event that has resulted in trauma or significant negative emotions?

-We incorporate Play Therapy, Art, Therapy, Interpersonal Therapy, and other evidenced-based therapies such as Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Mindfulness based approaches to address problem behaviors and symptoms related to mental health disorders.
+We incorporate Play Therapy, Art, Therapy, Interpersonal Therapy, and other evidenced-based therapies such as Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, EMDR Therapy (when clinically appropriate), and Mindfulness based approaches to address problem behaviors and symptoms related to mental health disorders.
 We also use other approaches such as Solution oriented, Conscious discipline, Integrative, Health at Every Size (HAES), and Intuitive Eating approaches.